 The Legacy of a Crook

-Richard Nixon for all his faults will remain one of the most impactful Presidents in U.S. history.
-Despite his undemocratic tendencies and lawbreaking, in his time Nixon possibly did more to reshape U.S. politics than any President since Franklin Roosevelt.
-Nixon also created many of the conditions that precipitated the end of the cold war.
-The primary strategy of the U.S. throughout the cold war was isolate and contain the Soviet Union.1 This took many forms with some successes and many losses; no bigger than the Vietnam War which Nixon, reluctantly, ended nonetheless.2 The other significant foreign relations accomplishment was the detente with China.3
+Richard Nixon, for all his faults, will remain as one of the most impactful presidents in U.S. history.
+Despite his undemocratic tendencies and lawbreaking, in his time, Nixon possibly did more to reshape U.S. politics than any president since Franklin Roosevelt.
+Nixon also created many of the conditions that precipitated the end of the Cold War.
+The primary strategy of the U.S. throughout the Cold War was isolate and contain the Soviet Union.1 This took many forms with some successes and many losses; no bigger than the Vietnam War which Nixon reluctantly ended nonetheless.2 The other significant foreign relations accomplishment was the detente with China.3

 China had a very complicated relationship with the Soviet Union.
-Theoretically ideological allies.
-In fact geopolitically, China and the Soviet Union were rivals.
-The two communist nations even fought border wars during this era.4 Nixon and his National Security Advisor, Henry Kissinger, understood the rift and the potential to further isolate and contain the Soviet Union by pulling China away from the Soviet sphere.
+Theoretically, they were ideological allies.
+However, geopolitically, China and the Soviet Union were rivals.
+The two communist nations even fought in border wars during this era.4 Nixon and his national security advisor, Henry Kissinger, understood the rift and the potential to further isolate and contain the Soviet Union by pulling China away from the Soviet sphere.
 Their strategy worked at least in terms of further isolating the Soviet Union.
-China still under Mao Zedong started on the path towards normal relations with the first world.
-Of course these were the waning years of Mao and it took his eventual predecessor Deng Xiaoping to fully realize and capitalize on the detente.
-The ultimate impact of the detente in terms of ending the cold war is hard to evaluate, but in terms of re-enforcing the U.S.’s strategy that eventually did produce victory, it was a major accomplishment.5
+China, still under Mao Zedong, started on the path towards normal relations with the first world.
+Of course, these were the waning years of Mao and it took his eventual predecessor, Deng Xiaoping, to fully realize and capitalize on the detente.
+The ultimate impact of the detente in terms of ending the Cold War is hard to evaluate, but in terms of re-enforcing the U.S.’s strategy that eventually did produce victory, it was a major accomplishment.5

-Much of the West, though essentially ignored the incident.11 China was after all still part of the U.S. strategy against the Soviet Union, which at the time was teetering, but not yet fallen.
+Much of the West, however, essentially ignored the incident.11 China was after all still part of the U.S. strategy against the Soviet Union, which at the time was teetering, but not yet fallen.
 China was also quickly becoming an economic enabler of the West, providing abundant and cheap goods.
-In fact this dream in the West, of a politically liberal China would persist for at least another two decades.
+In fact, this dream in the West of a politically liberal China would persist for at least another two decades.
 Within China, however, economic freedom and growth was about as good as anyone could hope for under the Communist regime.
-And for most this was enough, after the crippling poverty for both body and mind under the Mao years, having enough to feed your family, educate your one child, have a little security in old age and maybe acquire a few indulgences made people relatively satisfied.
-So what they couldn’t speak their mind or hold corrupt officials accountable.
-Afterall was this really any different than at any other time in Chinese history?
-In any event the Communist regime created an implicit bargain: economic prosperity for submission to the regime.
-This was the new, but familiar mandate from heaven.
+And for most this was enough, after the crippling poverty for both body and mind under the Mao years.
+Having enough to feed your family, educate your one child, have a little security in old age, and maybe acquire a few indulgences made people relatively satisfied.
+So what that they couldn’t speak their mind or hold corrupt officials accountable.
+After all, was this really any different than at any other time in Chinese history?
+In any event, the Communist regime created an implicit bargain: economic prosperity for submission to the regime.
+This was the new but familiar mandate from heaven.

 China grew so fast and so much in fact that many analysts were predicting when, not if, China would surpass the U.S. in everything from economics to military power, then as a global superpower.
 However, the U.S. generally did not view China as a significant threat.
 Sure, an argument could be made that China was taking jobs away, but this was a political slogan; reality was more nuanced.
 The U.S. tolerated China’s rise because of the growing economic interdependence, the potential of opening Chinese markets, and frankly because China was not viewed as a military threat.
 Deng espoused a philosophy of maintaining a low profile: to rise quietly so as not to make other more powerful nations fear China.
 This strategy worked well, until recently.
 Until Xi Jinping.12

-While, even today some soothsayers are still hot on China’s rise and overtaking of the U.S. However, the old mantra that an economically rising China would inevitably lead to a liberalized China has soured; most analysts, even if they still think China will surpass the U.S. economically, believe China will not liberalize and therefore this creates the conditions for the next big threat to the U.S. A Thucydides trap in the making.13
+Even today, some soothsayers are still hot on China’s rise and their overtaking of the U.S. However, the old mantra that an economically rising China would inevitably lead to a liberalized China has soured; most analysts, even if they still think China will surpass the U.S. economically, believe China will not liberalize.
+Therefore, this creates the conditions for the next big threat to the U.S. A Thucydides trap in the making.13

 We are now almost to the present moment.
 However, first we have to understand China’s current situation.
 So, let’s backup a bit to 2008.
 Why 2008?
 That is the year of the global financial crisis precipitated by the fall of Lehman Brothers.
-The financial crisis created an economic downturn unlike anything since the Great Depression.14 Many parts of the world are still recovering a decade later.15 China all of a sudden and all at once lost its biggest markets.
-The Chinese government was able to stabilize its own economy and prevent a severe downturn, but at the cost of ever mounting debt and some of its tactics started to draw the ire of the U.S. like currency manipulation.16 Ever since 2008, China's growth rate has been ticking down.
-Prior to 2008 China had year on year soaring double digit growth, now it is closer to a developed nation’s growth rate.17 The problem is that China is not a developed nation.
+The financial crisis created an economic downturn unlike anything since the Great Depression.14 Many parts of the world are still recovering a decade later.15 China, all of a sudden and all at once, lost its biggest markets.
+The Chinese government was able to stabilize its own economy and prevent a severe downturn, but at the cost of ever mounting debt.
+Some of their tactics started to draw the ire of the U.S., like currency manipulation.16 Ever since 2008, China's growth rate has been ticking down.
+Prior to 2008, China had year on year soaring double digit growth.
+Now it is closer to a developed nation’s growth rate.17 The problem is that China is not a developed nation.
 Parts of the country, mostly along the coasts, are very developed and cosmopolitan; this is the China most people see and causes them to believe China’s future is so bright.
-But, the vast majority of people are still living in relative poverty.18 China’s economy is in a slow tailspin.
+But the vast majority of people are still living in relative poverty.18 China’s economy is in a slow tailspin.

 The Rise of Xi

 This slow moving crisis precipitated the need for a new direction.
-The communist party felt they needed a strong leader, a dictator.
+The Communist Party felt they needed a strong leader, a dictator.
 Someone who did not have to rule by consensus and was not limited by a fixed terms in office.
 Enter Xi Jinping.
-One of Xi’s first priorities was consolidate power, this was necessary because he felt the direction China needed to go would create significant discontent and descent, which if left unchecked could end any changes Xi was after, if not him.
-Xi, achieved his aims through an anti-corruption purge.19 Corruption in China, like most nations, is nothing new and in many ways could be seen as a necessary way of life.
-The prescient and brilliant political scientist Samuel L. Huntington even argued in so many words that corruption can be beneficial to societies, especially developing one.20 Regardless, Xi’s aims were not to rid his country of corruption per se, but to use the anti-corruption agenda to rid himself of rivals; which wasn’t hard because nearly everyone in the Communist Party was actually guilty, including probably Xi.
+One of Xi’s first priorities was to consolidate power.
+This was necessary because he felt the direction China needed to go would create significant discontent and descent, which if left unchecked could end any changes Xi was after, if not him.
+Xi achieved his aims through an anti-corruption purge.19 Corruption in China, like most nations, is nothing new and in many ways could be seen as a necessary way of life.
+The prescient and brilliant political scientist Samuel L. Huntington even argued in so many words that corruption can be beneficial to societies, especially developing one.20 Regardless, Xi’s aims were not to rid his country of corruption per se, but to use the anti-corruption agenda to rid himself of rivals, which wasn’t hard because nearly everyone in the Communist Party was actually guilty, including probably Xi.
 So, a little selective prosecution and Xi and his loyalists were firmly in control.21